433 Eros

 433 Eros is a stony asteroid of the Amor group, and the first discovered, and second-largest near-Earth object.
 It has an elongated shape and a volume-equivalent diameter of approximately 16.8 km.
-Visited by the NEAR Shoemaker space probe in 1998, it became the first asteroid ever studied from its own orbit.

 The asteroid was discovered by German astronomer C. G. Witt at the Berlin Observatory on 13 August 1898 in an eccentric orbit between Mars and Earth.
-It was later named after Eros, a god from Greek mythology, the son of Aphrodite.
-He is identified with the planet Venus.
+It was later named after Eros, a god from Greek mythology, the son of Aphrodite, the Greek equivalent of the Roman goddess Venus.

+Eros was explored by the NEAR Shoemaker spacecraft from 1998–2001.
+It was the first near-Earth asteroid to be visited by a spacecraft.
+At the end of its mission, NEAR landed on the asteroid's surface, marking the first landing on an asteroid.

 History

 Discovery

 Eros was discovered on 13 August 1898 by Carl Gustav Witt at Berlin Urania Observatory and Auguste Charlois at Nice Observatory and temporarily labeled D.Q.
 Witt was taking a two-hour exposure of beta Aquarii to secure astrometric positions of asteroid 185 Eunike.

 Name

 Eros is named after the Greek god of love, Erōs.
 It was the first minor planet to be given a male name; the break with earlier tradition was made because it was the first near-Earth asteroid discovered.